mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-subsets-show-longsuspensions.png
    :alt: figure-analysis-subsets-show-longsuspensions

-   **Figure:** The first few lines from the subset of 'long suspensions' in Oliver Twist
+   The first few lines from the subset of 'long suspensions' in Oliver Twist

 .. rubric:: Results